alephnode/alephnode/src/pages/13-jiggy-jest-jenkins/index.md

 A well-defined, well-designed, and well-executed application is worthless if it's not maintainable.

-I write this not from my hike down Mount Sinai, but rather from the end seat of a desolate, dimly lit bar, with a stiff drink and a cold stare.
+I write this not from my hike down Mount Sinai, but rather from the "Recovery Room of Projects Past", where features scaled too quickly and product owners traded upfront cost for maintenance cost.

 Said a different way, I've _seen_ some shit.
-From startups to Fortune-ranked companies, I've witnessed sound continuous deployment strategies as well as copy/paste-across-virtual-server jobs throughout my early years.
-My experience has informed me of how fruitful build processes can be.
+From startups to Fortune-ranked companies, I've witnessed efficient continuous deployment strategies as well as shameless copy/paste-across-virtual-server-UI-displays jobs.
+These experiences have taught me how fruitful build processes can be.
 Now that I've seen the light, there's no going back.

 ### The Quest to Optimize Software Delivery Performance